-Sands Missile Range.
-Students in Engineering, Physics and Mathematics spend six-months periods alternately on the campus and at the Range.
+Industrially and technically El Paso has much to offer.
+Fort Bliss is now the world's largest guided-missile school, and the vast complex of training facilities and integrated ranges stretching for 200 miles northward brings some of the world's finest scientific minds to the region and to the college.
+A cooperative Student Trainee Program is actually in operation at White Sands Missile Range.
+Students in Engineering, Physics and Mathematics spend six-month periods alternately on the campus and at the Range.
 The Schellenger Research Laboratories handle important government research contracts involving many millions of dollars.

-The college offers unusual opportunities for training in business and industry.
+The College offers unusual opportunities for training in business and industry.
 No school in the country is more fortunately located for geological study.
 A large custom smelter, a modern electrolytic copper refinery, a cement plant, three oil refineries, and several brick plants are in operation near the college, along with manufactories of lime, tile, and other non-metallics, and plants for cotton processing, textile manufacturing, and the packing of meat and vegetables.